karimarttila/aws/simple-server-eks/README.md

 I fixed the tag issue but still same problems.
 Then I decided to follow one cloud infra best practice: create a reference implementation that should work so that you can compare your solution with the reference solution resource by resource.
 I git cloned the Terraform example [eks-getting-started](https://github.com/terraform-providers/terraform-provider-aws/tree/master/examples/eks-getting-started), changed region and vpc address space (the one in the original example was already taken) and deployed infra to my AWS account.
 This version deployed ok and EKS cluster was healthy.
 So, I had a healthy reference baseline to compare my not-working EKS resource by resource.
 Pretty soon I realized that I have to make one change: the EKS cluster name needs to be set before anything else and then the cluster name needs to be injected into vpc, eks and eks-worker-nodes modules.
 And there was also a bug in one security group id reference which I also fixed.
 Now my own EKS cluster setup also worked as the reference setup.

+Actually, it was a kind of good thing that I didn't get the setup right the first time.
+Now I had to spend some serious cloud infra debugging time to figure out how the setup actually is supposed to work and not just blindly follow some black box example.

 # Observations